citp/privacy-policy-historical/r/ra/rad/radarsync.com.md

-> *The following text is extracted and transformed from the radarsync.com privacy policy that was archived on 2007-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070623064458id_/http%3A//www.radarsync.com/Privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the radarsync.com privacy policy that was archived on 2007-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071217132943id_/http%3A//www.radarsync.com/Privacy.php) for the most accurate reproduction.*

-# Drivers Update Services, Software Driver Updates - RadarSync
+# Driver Updater Privacy Policy by Radar-Sync

 **RadarSync**